toliaqat/xenon-wiki/Task-Service-Tutorial.md

 ### 5.2.2 Creating the TASK

 When the factory service receives the POST to make the task, the task service's method handleStart will be called.
-It's passed an Operation: this is the POST operation, and we can examine the body of the operation to see what to do.
+It is passed an Operation; this is the POST operation, and we can examine the body of the operation to see what to do.

 A couple of important points:

 1. As soon as we do a _quick_ validation, we send our response to the POST by calling _complete()_ on the operation.
 After that, we will initialize our state and PATCH ourselves.
 Note that if the client _immediately_ does a GET on the service, they may not see the initialized state yet.
-This isn't likely in practice for clients, but it may happen for in-process requests.
+This isn't likely in practice for clients, but it may happen for in-process clients.
 2. Once the state is initialized, we immediately do a self PATCH.
 That PATCH will trigger the first step of work, and future PATCH's will continue the work.
 We do the self PATCH before doing any work to ensure that our state is updated.

 ```java